Skip to: main navigation | main content | sitemap | accessibility page

 Where to see snowdrops in Somerset

 Access to the gardens is via a drawbridge which provides safe passage over the moat.
-There is a charge for entering the gardens – annual membership and local multi-admission tickets are good value.
-The snowdrop event is included with any standard admission.
+There is a charge for entering the gardens – annual membership and local multi-admission tickets are available.
 Wander around the 14 acres of gardens to see snowdrop displays in various locations.
-Head Gardener, James Cross usually leads a special snowdrop walk.
+Head Gardener, James Cross leads a special snowdrop walk on selected dates in February.

 ENJOY SNOWDROPS IN EXMOOR

-Snowdrop Valley in Exmoor – January to February 2026 dates TBC
+Snowdrop Valley in Exmoor – Saturday 24 January until Sunday 22nd February 2026

 Exmoor is a stunning part of the world and a fair chunk of it lies in Somerset.
 Snowdrop Valley is close to the village of Wheddon Cross.
 When the snowdrops are in bloom, this privately owned valley is open to the public.
 The road to the valley is closed to vehicles, so either follow the signs to the Rest and Be Thankful car park or park at Cutcombe Cattle Market.